masindes/Moringa-School-Portal-Frontend/README.md

 Use the JWT token in the request headers:
 Authorization: Bearer your_jwt_token

 🎯 Future Enhancements

 Notifications: Automated alerts for grade updates, fee payments, and phase progress.
 Reporting System: Generate student performance and fee reports.
 Chat Support: Allow students to communicate with admins for assistance.

+🤝 Contributing

+Want to improve this project?
+Follow these steps:

+Fork the repository

+Create a new branch (git checkout -b feature-branch)

+Commit changes (git commit -m 'Add new feature')

+Push to the branch (git push origin feature-branch)

+Open a Pull Request